dzheng1328/synth/README.md

 - [ ] Unison/detune
 - [ ] Effects (delay, chorus)
 - [ ] GUI (optional: nuklear or ImGui)

+## Sample Loader & WAV Export

+The PRESETS tab in `synth_pro` now doubles as the file I/O hub:

+- **Sample Loader:** enter a path to any WAV file (mono or stereo) and click **Load WAV**.
+The file is decoded through the new `sample_io.c` helper (backed by miniaudio/dr_wav) and mixed through the audio callback just like the synth voices.
+Hit **Play Sample** to trigger a one-shot, or **Stop Sample** to halt playback.
+- **Audio Export:** specify an output path (for example `exports/bounce.wav`) and duration, then click **Render to WAV** to capture the live mix.
+Audio is written offline after the capture finishes, so the audio thread stays real-time safe.
+Every bounce uses floating-point precision and renders straight to a stereo WAV file.

+Exports are stored wherever you point the file picker, so feel free to create an `exports/` folder in the repo root to keep things tidy.

 ## Directory Structure